Marcono1234/hda-fbi-typst-thesis-template/README.md

     git submodule add -- https://github.com/Marcono1234/hda-fbi-typst-thesis-template.git thesis-template
     ```

+    When using this approach your imports have to import from `thesis-template/template/...`.\
     To update the submodule in the future, use `git submodule update --recursive`.
 If you clone your thesis Git repository on a different machine, use `git clone --recurse-submodules ...`.

 - Use Git to 'download' the thesis template into your current project: